marcelocenerine/paint-shop/README.md

 NP-complete or harder.
 As a result, there is no silver bullet to find the optimal solution in reasonable time.
 Even relatively small data sets can produce a huge search space that any brute force algorithm would take too long to traverse.
 As an example, the running time for the **Paint Shop** problem grows exponentially as can be seen in the micro benchmark
-below: *[Note: axis are in logarithm scale and running times are measured in microseconds]*
+below: *[Note: axis are in logarithmic scale and running times are measured in microseconds]*

 ![Brute force benchmark](src/main/resources/misc/BruteForceMixerBenchmark.png)